 Plaintiffs' allegations suggest that advertisers' ability to conduct targeted marketing has now made friend endorsements a valuable marketing tool, just as celebrity endorsements have always been so considered.

 2 Subject Matter

 Typically the right of publicity covers at least one's name and likeness.
 How much further it extends is more controversial.

+Midler v.
+Ford Motor Co.
 849 F.2d 460 (2d Cir.
 1988)